BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 ## A Brief History of AI

 The general public was first impressed by *artificial intelligence* when it became clear that computers would beat any chess grandmaster of the future.
-Soon after the success, accompanied by big headlines, critiques argue that the program won via a sort of *brute-force approach* which can not be called *intelligent*.
+Soon after the success, accompanied by big headlines, critics argued that the program won via a sort of *brute-force approach* which can not be called *intelligent* -- here we go again.
-Based on a database, it just searches the whole state space.
+Based on a database, the program just searches the whole state space.
 In contrast, a chess master finds good moves through pattern matching and intuition.
 He or she is very limited in searching the state space.

 The next step toward more sophisticated artificial intelligence was made by *AlphaZero*, a program that plays board games with superhuman skill.
 It famously discovered several chess strategies and even invented one.
-It certainly seems like a machine eclipsing human cognitive abilities.
+It certainly seemed like a machine eclipsing human cognitive abilities.
 But *AlphaZero* needs to play millions more games than a person during practice to learn a game.

 What followed was the artificial intelligence called *AlphaGo* which was able to beat the world's best *Go* players.
-It produced a lot of headlines and a public discussion fueled by the media.
 The significant difference compared to former approaches was that *AlphaGo* not only partially searched the state space but also constructed a cost function autonomously.
 *AlphaGo* is based on *reinforcement learning*, i.e., it uses rewards and punishments to train itself while playing millions of games.
 The only prior defined goal was to win the game; thus, no evaluation strategy of a game state was given.